Devil-Slayer: Publication history

 In September 2008, Marvel released a limited series under their MAX imprint titled Dead of Night Featuring Devil-Slayer.
-It starred a new Devil-Slayer named Danny Sylva, the great-nephew of the original Devil-Slayer.
-The series was written by horror novelist Brian Keene and illustrated by Chris Samnee.
+It starred Danny Sylva, the great-nephew of the original Devil-Slayer, and was written by Brian Keene and illustrated by Chris Samnee.

 Fictional character biography

 Eric Payne was born in Queenstown, Illinois.
 He was a member of a demon cult called the Agents of Fortune, who helped him unlock the psionic potential of his brain and gave him a mystically created dimensional cloak.
 He later turned on the cult and, with the aid of the Defenders, he battled Vera Gemini and the Xenogesis and helped prevent the cult's mystical plans from being realized.

 He assists the Defenders in confronting a cult leader named David.
 This man had been granted temporary mystical powers by a coalition of demons known as the Six-Fingered Hand.
 Despite the passing nature of his abilities, Eric's wife Cory chose to stay with the cult leader.

 As the Defenders returned to Doctor Strange's home after this confrontation, they were called into action again by the Avengers.
 The town of Citrusville, Florida had vanished, into a gigantic hole resembling a six-fingered hand.
-Eric and the rest of the group confronted a possessed Man-Thing and then traveled through dimensional realms in order to find the source of the problem.
+Eric and the rest of the group confronted a possessed Man-Thing and then traveled through dimensional realms to find the source of the problem.

-During Eric's time with the Defenders, he helped confront a host of demons, including Balthazar, who had taken over the form of an Air Force commander.
+During Eric's time with the Defenders, he helped confront a host of demons, including Balthazar, who had possessed an Air Force commander.
 The Defenders almost died when Balthazar convinced innocent Air Force pilots that they were spies.
 Though his demon compatriots were eventually sucked back to their own realm, Balthazar somehow stayed on Earth.

 Still in the form of the Air Force soldier, he targeted Devil-Slayer personally.
 Balthazar tricked Devil-Slayer into a bar full of disguised demons where Eric's drink was altered, thus removing his psychic powers.
 Despite this, Devil-Slayer held his own, using his magical accessories to battle the demons successfully.
 Balthazar and Eric were drawn into the Borders of the Land of the Dead, where stood many of his Defender allies, now seemingly dead.
 It was here that Balthazar was seemingly slain again.

-There are indications he has returned another time, but this might be Payne's mental instability.